 User filter: Define filters to synchronize only certain users.
 You can use the standard Microsoft Graph filters, e.g.,

-- Learn more before using the Local user filter in Local user filter for an Microsoft Graph user directory
+- Learn more before using the Local user filter in Local user filter for a Microsoft Graph user directory

-- Remove local groups: Check if you want to remove the synced users from any local groups they've been manually added to.
+- Remove local groups: Toggle if you want to remove the synced users from any local groups they've been manually added to.

-- Remove other directory groups: Check if you want to remove the synced users from any other user directory groups they've been manually added to.
+- Remove other directory groups: Toggle if you want to remove the synced users from any other user directory groups they've been manually added to.

-- Sync managers: Check if you want users' managers and teams to be visible on their profiles.
+- Sync managers: Toggle if you want users' managers and teams to be visible on their profiles.

 -